-Distinguished American foreign policy expert Michael Mandelbaum will join the Honorable David M. Satterfield, director of the Baker Institute, to delve into the themes and revelations of his new book, “The Titans of the Twentieth Century: How They Made History and the History They Made” (Oxford University Press, 2024).
+Distinguished American foreign policy expert Michael Mandelbaum joined the Honorable David M. Satterfield, director of the Baker Institute, and delved into the themes and revelations of his new book, “The Titans of the Twentieth Century: How They Made History and the History They Made” (Oxford University Press, 2024).

-This Director’s Lecture Series event is free and open to the public.
+This Director’s Lecture Series event was free and open to the public.

 Follow @BakerInstitute on X and join the conversation online with #BakerLive.